bmorphism/crags/README.md

 2. **Validate the `olog.json` file**

-3. convert to the the vault and import into Obsidian.
+3. convert to the the vault and import into Obsidian or your favourite gardnening tool.

 ## Talk to a CRAG